Dice Combinations and Probabilities in Craps

 Probability and Odds

-As we have mentioned above, the probability is the ratio of ways to success to all possible outcomes.
-The term “odds” is also an estimate of the chance that something may occur but it compares the number of ways something can occur and the number of ways it cannot occur.
-The concept may sound a bit too vague, but it is, in fact, quite straightforward.
+As mentioned above, probability represents the ratio of successful outcomes to all possible outcomes.
+The term “odds” also estimates the chance of an event occurring, but it compares the number of ways it can occur with the number of ways it cannot.
+The concept may sound vague, but it is actually quite straightforward.

-Let us use the previous illustration of rolling a 7 as an example.
-The probability for rolling this number is 6/36 or 6 to 36.
-To express the odds for this happening, we compare the 6 possible combinations for the number 7 and the combinations, which will be losing.
-There are 6 ways to succeed in this case and 30 ways to lose or 6 to 30.
-The odds are usually written as fractions, so in this case, the odds for rolling a 7 will be 6/30 (also expressed as 6:30, which is 1:5).
+Using the earlier example of rolling a 7: The probability of rolling this number is 6/36, or 6 to 36.
+To express the odds, we compare the six winning combinations for the number 7 with the losing combinations.
+There are six ways to succeed and 30 ways to lose, or 6 to 30.
+Odds are usually written as fractions, so in this case they would be 6/30 (also expressed as 6:30, which simplifies to 1:5).

-However, when describing events that are, in general, not very likely to occur, we usually use “odds against” the event happening.
-For this, we simply flip the odds so the odds against rolling a 7 are 30:6 or 5:1.
+When describing events that are generally unlikely to occur, we speak of the “odds against” the event.
+We simply flip the odds, so the odds against rolling a 7 are 30:6, or 5:1.

 True Odds or Casino Odds?

-The above-mentioned odds are also known as true odds and should not be mistaken with the term casino odds.
-Casino odds are used to express the payout offered for a particular bet.
-They are commonly used in sports betting since it is impossible to calculate the true odds.
-If the odds that team A will win the championship, for instance, are 5:1, this means that the team has a slim chance of winning.
-It also means that if the bet is successful, it would bring a payout of $5 for every $1 wagered.
+The odds discussed above are also known as true odds and should not be confused with casino odds.
+Casino odds refer to the payout offered for a particular bet.
+They are common in sports betting, where calculating true odds is often impossible.
+If the odds of Team A winning the championship are 5:1, for instance, the team has a slim chance of winning, and a successful $1 wager would return $5.

-In craps, however, the casino odds or the payouts are based on the true odds for each bet.
-However, the payouts that are offered are seldom equal to the true odds, which would mean that the risk associated with a particular bet is equal to its potential reward.
-In reality, the risks are higher than the payouts offered by casinos.
-For example, the odds against rolling a 7 are 5:1 and instead of offering to pay 5:1 if the bet wins, casinos offer a smaller payout of 4:1.
+In craps, casino odds – or payouts – are based on the true odds for each bet.
+Still, the payouts offered are rarely equal to the true odds, which would make the risk proportional to the reward.
+In reality, the risk is greater than the payout.
+For example, the odds against rolling a 7 are 5:1, but instead of paying 5:1 on a winning bet, casinos pay only 4:1.

 The Best and Worst Bets in Craps

-There are more than 30 different types of bets in craps and although most players tend to stick to traditional ones such as the Pass Line and the Come bet, there are better wagers than them.
-Understanding the odds for each bet is essential to being successful on the craps table – whether you play RNG craps online or a live game in a brick-and-mortar casino.
+Craps offers more than 30 different bets, and although most players stick to traditional options such as the Pass Line and the Come bet, some wagers provide even better value.
+Understanding the odds for each bet is essential for success at the craps table – whether you’re playing RNG craps online or a live game at a brick-and-mortar casino.

 How to Assess Craps Bets